May also be called: Giardia Intestinalis, Giardia Lamblia, Giardia Duodenalis

 Keep in Mind

-well and often can help stop giardiasis from
+often can help stop giardiasis from

 spreading.
 Kids should wash after playing in lakes, ponds, rivers, streams, aquariums,